- Custom SaaS App Development

 1. Single-Tenant Architecture

+As the name itself suggests a single-tenant SaaS architecture indicates a single customer or tenant who pays a subscription fee to buy the hosted SaaS solution.
+In this model, an applicationโs single dedicated instance is deployed for an individual customer.
 In other words, each customer gets a dedicated software instance, server, database, and a single infrastructure, allowing them not to share their respective database with other tenants.
 It also buyers to customize the software based on their business needs and scale up or down as and when needed.

 For instance, in Oracleโs Cloud single Infrastructure tenancy, each tenantโs application resources are isolated in discrete compartments that ensure logical isolation of the resources and enable granular access control.
+As a result, tenants have access to a similar SaaS solution with a different version and can customize the app when needed.

 Image Presentation of Oracleโs Single-Tenancy SaaS Model